inkle/ink/Documentation/WritingWithInk_Simplified-Chinese.md

 There are two core ways to provide game hooks in the **Ink** engine.
 External function declarations in ink allow you to directly call C# functions in the game, and variable observers are callbacks that are fired in the game when ink variables are modified.
 Both of these are described in [Running your ink](RunningYourInk.md).

-# Part 4: Advanced Flow Control
+# 第 4 部分：进阶流程控制｜Part 4: Advanced Flow Control

 ## 1) Tunnels